observIQ/monitoring-dashboard-samples/alerts/memcached-gke/README.md

-# Alerts for Memcached in the Ops Agent
+# Alerts for Memcached in GKE

 ## High Evictions